sap-tutorials/Tutorials/tutorials/dt-create-schema-load-data-part8/dt-create-schema-load-data-part8.md

 ![Range Partition](MultistoreRange2.png)

-> Note: We will store ranges 1 to 4 in EXTENDED STORAGE and range 5 and "OTHERS" in the in-memory DEFAULT STORAGE.
-The "OTHERS" range is optional but if it is created, it is always in DEFAULT STORAGE.
+> Note: We will store ranges 1 to 4 in EXTENDED STORAGE and range 5 and "`OTHERS`" in the in-memory DEFAULT STORAGE.
+The "`OTHERS`" range is optional but if it is created, it is always in DEFAULT STORAGE.

 /Ignore this text.
 Used for formatting purposes./